amritsaxena/bbanalytics/README.md

 bbanalytics
 ===========

-A ML-based approach to sports analytics
+A ML-based approach to baseball analytics